ChimeHQ/ChimeKit/README.md

 ExtensionKit extensions **must** be delivered within a wrapper application.
 You can definitely build this yourself, or even host a Chime extension within an existing application.
 You could even put these on the App Store and charge for them!

-However, if you don't want to be bothered with this, you have a solution in the works.
+However, if you don't want to be bothered with this, we have a solution in the works.

 ## Chime Extension Gallery